-This week, Sean, Melinda, and Michelle look at recent releases from Kodansha Comics, VIZ Media, and Vertical, Inc.
+This week, Sean, MJ, and Michelle look at recent releases from Kodansha Comics, VIZ Media, and Vertical, Inc.

 Fairy Tail, Vol. 19 | By Hiro Mashima | Kodansha Comics – I suspect that this arc will wrap up in the next volume, which is good.
 Of course, that means that this volume is all fighting, which is bad.
 Not that it makes for a bad volume, it’s just harder to know what to say about it.
 Our heroes get an assist from the Blue Pegasus Guild, who arrive to tell everyone how to defeat the bad guy.
 Jellal starts to remember some things – particularly Natsu hating him, which is sort of amusing.
 And Erza gets to kick ass, which is probably the main reason anyone reads Fairy Tail.
 There’s a cute little short story right near the end which shows Lucy putting Fairy Tail over love, to no one’s surprise.
 Overall, though, it’s a fighting volume, so sit back and watch the punches and magic as we crawl closer to a climax. –Sean Gaffney